GabyQueiroz/RL_Tomate/README.md

 the image, receives reward from expert XML bounding-box annotations, and classifies the disease as `GrayMold`, `Viral`, or `Wilt`.

-The current improved version adds an auxiliary visual-evidence classifier trained only on the training split.
+The version adds an auxiliary visual-evidence classifier trained only on the training split.
 Its class probabilities are appended to the PPO state, while PPO still learns the active inspection policy and the attention trajectory.

-## Latest Paper Run
+## Paper Run

 ```powershell
 python .\tomato_ppo_experiments.py --dataset ".\Tomato Disease Dataset" --output ".\runs\tomato_ppo_paper_run_improved" --timesteps 50000 --eval-freq 5000 --eval-episodes 100 --variants localization balanced efficient --n-envs 4 --image-size 64 --cache-side 256 --preload-images --n-steps 128 --n-epochs 4 --aux-crops-per-image 3